mikhailDyoshin/First_Django_Project/README.md

 Writing my first Django project

-If you gonna use it:
+If you gonna use it (the following steps work only on Linux!):
 - Clone this repository;
 - Go to the cloned repository with your terminal;
 - Type `chmod u+x launch.sh` to make the script `launch.sh` executable.